I beg to move,

 From the hon.
 Gentleman’s remarks and his answer to my hon.
 Friend the Member for Wirral West (Margaret Greenwood), does he accept that there needs to be a balance and that £9,000 tuition fees for the majority are wrong?
 That should be scaled depending on what institution someone goes to and what course they attend, for example, and there should be factors determining how much people pay in tuition fees or not.

 I accept in principle that there should be a societal contribution and an individual contribution, which I think the hon.
 Member for Wirral West (Margaret Greenwood) was querying.
 My argument—the hon.
 Member for Poplar and Limehouse (Jim Fitzpatrick) was absolutely correct about this—is that when an individual gains the most, they should be expected to contribute the most.
 We can have a party political debate about where to draw those lines, and I would probably take a different view from the Labour Members in the Chamber and from the Leader of the Opposition.
 In principle, somebody pays, and the question is whether that comes from general taxation or, at least, a contribution from the individual.
-My view is it should be a contribution from the individual, and I understand, accept and support the direction of travel on tuition fees in recent years.
+My view is that it should be a contribution from the individual, and I understand, accept and support the direction of travel on tuition fees in recent years.

 The motion that we are debating is about reducing fees to £3,000.
 In preparing for the debate, I looked at some economic bases on which the current system works.
 In my understanding, if we reduced fees to that amount, it would blow a significant multi-billion-pound hole in the national finances.
 I would not support that, but if it happened, the proponents of the measure would need to explain where the additional money would come from.
 It would be likely to reopen the debate about whether we should cap student numbers, which raises a question about supporting aspiration.
 It would probably also reopen the debate about the amount of money spent on supporting students through waivers, outreach programmes, measures to increase retention, combination discounts and hardship funds, with which nearly £0.4 billion is associated for the coming year.
 I would be interested to hear from those proponents where the alternatives would come from or what would be stopped if the proposed tuition fee reduction went through.